k-box/k-box/docs/developer/commands/documents-check-affiliation.md

 (or url import).
 This case could lead to have the same document indexed in the search engine with two institutions.

-This command attempts to normalize the situation by checking the discrepancies in the private documents hosted by the DMS.
+This command attempts to normalize the situation by checking the discrepancies in the private documents hosted by the K-Box.

 ## Check